Ahmed0684/Requirment.md/Requirement.md

-Critical Questions for Testing New Features
+Testing New Features:
-1. Product Rating System
+1. Product Rating System.
 Requirement: Users should be able to rate products with a 5-star system and have the option to add written feedback.

-Critical Questions
 Functionality:

-Do you think users could submit a star rating without adding written feedback?
+Could users submit a star rating without adding written feedback?
 If so, how is it displayed?
 Is it possible to submit multiple reviews for the same product?
 If not, how is this prevented?
 How does the system handle edge cases, such as partial star ratings (e.g., 3.5 stars)?
 User Interface (UI):